-MCI now offers a new promising imaging method that allows minimally- invasive image acquisition in vivo and in real time with sub-cellular spatial resolution – the MCI Pryer Endoscopic Objective (abbreviated as MCI Pryer).
-The MCI Pryer is a combined endoscopic objective and is compatible with any fluorescence microscopes, such as current 2P microscopes from Olympus and Nikon.
-This state-of-the-art objective allows for deep tissue access and visualization in anesthetized animals, awake animals with head fixation and even chronic recordings with our custom-built adaptor.
+MCI now offers an exciting new imaging method that allows minimally- invasive image acquisition in vivo and in real time with sub-cellular spatial resolution – the MCI Pryer Endoscopic Objective (abbreviated as MCI Pryer).
+The MCI Pryer is a combined endoscopic objective and is compatible with any fluorescence microscopes, such as current 2 photon (2P) microscopes from Olympus and Nikon.
+This state-of-the-art objective allows for deep tissue access and visualisation in anaesthetised animals, awake animals with head fixation and even chronic recordings with our custom-built adaptor.
 If you are involved in 2 photon microscopy and 2 photon imaging then this endoscopic objective may well be perfect for you.

 The advantages of using MCI Pryer in a nutshell